Adverse Medicine Events Line

 Who will answer my call?

 Your call will be answered by NPS pharmacists.
-The AME Line is funded by the Department of Health and Ageing.
+The AME Line is funded by the Department of Health.

 Protecting your privacy